Faster than light (if you want to . . ) – Moody Blues “Best Way To Travel”

 Me on the beginners slope:

-After a while I descend slowly, turn into the wind by watching the wind sock and land like a butterfly with sore feet.
+After a while I descend slowly, and by watching the wind sock I can turn into the wind at the last moment and land like a butterfly with sore feet.